Architects-that-code/oci-collector/ReadMe.md

 So I am viewing this as a fun 'Batman’s utility belt' type of project.
 What are the common things that we keep sending to our accounts.

+# GLOBAL view of my OCI estate (tenancy) is key

+Common patterns of finding and reporting on data in OCI. run as 'user' using config file OR on instance as instance principal publish as source code or as a binary so that you can take and make your own

+This is NOT to replace the CLI or SDK's that are available but has been put together to answer common questions that arise from in our customer and architect community

 # Core blocking and tackling
 - what are my limits
 - Where am I running compute